sapmentors/SITreg/README.md

 User=<user_on_HANAMDC>
 WebIDESystem=HANAMDC
 ```

+For the Setup of the Frontend Application itself refer to the Readme and Setup Guide of sapmentors/SITrefParticipant

 ### Use of AppToAppSSO (optional)
 If you want to use AppToAppSSO as described in the Frontend section, you further must activate the SAML Authentication Method for the odataorganizer and odataparticipant.
 You do that by calling the XS Admin via the path: